 - While Microsoft handles your request for live migration promptly, there's no guarantee as to when a live migration will complete.
 If you need your data migrated to ZRS by a certain date, then Microsoft recommends that you perform a manual migration instead.
 Generally, the more data you have in your account, the longer it takes to migrate that data.

-- Live migration is supported only for storage accounts that use LRS or GRS replication.
-If your account uses RA-GRS, then you need to first change your account's replication type to either LRS or GRS before proceeding.
-This intermediary step removes the secondary read-only endpoint provided by RA-GRS before migration.
+- Live migration is supported only for storage accounts that use LRS replication.
+If your account uses GRS or RA-GRS, then you need to first change your account's replication type to LRS before proceeding.
+This intermediary step removes the secondary endpoint provided by GRS/RA-GRS.

 - Your account must contain data.

 - You can only migrate data within the same region.
 If you want to migrate your data into a ZRS account located in a region different than the source account, then you must perform a manual migration.